Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

-While I acknowledge that Assumptions \ref{as:cond_mono} and \ref{as:intersec} are restrictive, they relax Assumption \ref{as:mono}, allowing the existence of the four principal strata.
-This comes at no cost, as each group's proportion of AO units remains point-identified.
-Nevertheless, a key limitation is that different sources must exist and must be identified in the data, which may not always be the case.
+While I acknowledge that Assumptions \ref{as:cond_mono} and \ref{as:intersec} are restrictive, they relax Assumption \ref{as:mono} as noted in Remark \ref{prop:remark6}.
+This relaxation, which allows the existence of the four principal strata, comes at no cost, as the proportion of AO units in each group remains point-identified.
+This section can therefore be viewed as a generalization of Section \ref{sec:hiru.prop}: when Assumptions \ref{as:mono} and \ref{as:sele} hold, then Assumptions \ref{as:cond_mono}, \ref{as:sele_ss}, and \ref{as:intersec} also hold; when Assumptions \ref{as:mono} and \ref{as:sele} fail, then Assumptions \ref{as:cond_mono}, \ref{as:sele_ss}, and \ref{as:intersec} may still hold.
+A significant limitation, though, is that different sources must exist and be identifiable within the data, which is not always guaranteed.
+Intuitively, if selection is driven by multiple channels operating in different directions, the assumptions in Section~\ref{sec:hiru.prop} are violated.
+If these channels manifest themselves in distinct, observable sources of selection, the assumptions in this section may still be satisfied.
+If not, these assumptions are violated as well.

 \begin{lemma} If assumptions \ref{as:cond_mono} and \ref{as:intersec} hold, the four principal strata defined by the joint values of $(S_{i2}(1),S_{i2}(0))$ that partition the population are given by: